locka99/cpp-to-rust-book/porting-code.md

 Interestingly Corrode is written in Haskell and more interestingly is written as a [literate Haskell source](https://github.com/jameysharp/corrode/blob/master/src/Language/Rust/Corrode/C.md) - the code is a markdown document interspersed with Haskell.

+### C++?

+At present there are no tools for converting to Rust.
+Given the complexities

 ## Experiences

 A number of websites offer insights of the porting process from C to Rust